-- 1. CQR Business Operations Checklist - 2.
-Standalone CQR Local Data Hosting Checklist - 3.
-Centre of Excellence (CoE) and External Data Hosting Checklist
+- 1. CQR Business Operations Checklist

+- Centrally Hosted Jurisdictional Checklist

+- 3. Standalone CQR Checklist (local data hosting checklist)

 The CQR Business Operations Checklist is used to identify the current status of security controls concerning the business operations of a CQR.
 This includes, but is not limited to, employment screening controls, authorisation of users and business continuity practices.
 Regardless of the underlying data hosting infrastructure of each CQR, these business operation security controls should be similar across all CQRs and hence the same level of security state is required.